 Recently Bankrate.com put out an article listing the 50 states best to worst in terms of retirement.
 Somehow it picked Nebraska as the best place to retire.
 Now I have nothing against the fine citizens of Nebraska, I think lots of people would prefer states like Arizona.
 Here are the top 10 states chosen by Bankrate:

 Where did Arizona rank?
 38!
 Considering how many people retire and move to Arizona, I think there might be some disagreement.
-So let’s look at why retiring in Arizona, and retiring in Surprise in particular, might defy the rankings.
+So let’s look at our answer to the question ‘Is Surprise Arizona a good place to retire?’
+Or just Arizona in general.

 Bankrate used five criteria for their rankings:

-It’s pretty easy to see why these five criteria would be appealing to retirees.
+It’s pretty easy to see why these five criteria would be important when considering is Surprise AZ a good place to live.
 And I can see why some of them may cause Arizona to drop in the rankings when you consider the whole state.
 When you consider just retiring in Surprise, however, it paints a different story.
 Let’s consider each factor individually:

 Arizona ranked 33rdwhen it came to affordability.
 When you look at the Phoenix valley as a whole, you can understand why people might think it’s expensive.
 Places like Scottsdale and Paradise Valley come to mind.